MantisVision/webUtils/README.md

 ```

 ## Which package to choose

+### For Three.js implementation
 The simplest option is to install just ``@mantisvision/rysk`` package.
-It bundles all other rysk* packages and exports RYSKStream/StreamMesh
+It bundles all other rysk-* packages and exports RYSKStream/StreamMesh
 and RYSKUrl/URLMesh classes (each couple in fact represents the same class, but named differently for backwards compatibility).
 The source code is minified and packed in the single javascript file.
 Workers and webassembly files are inlined.
 This means you shouldn't need
 any special loader for webworkers or wasm in your own package bundler. ``@mantisvision/rysk`` was built using Webpack 5, but due to the inlining, it should